What is Homeschooling?

 How much does a membership cost?

-Join monthly for $12.95 each month or save over 10% on a one-year membership for $139.
+Join monthly for $14.95 each month for a limited (K-8) membership or $19.95 per month for our ultimate (K-12) membership or save over 10% on a one-year membership for $139 or $179.
 One fee serves your entire family.
 Anyone living in your home can use the site 24/7.
 There are no per-class or per-child fees and you can cancel anytime (contact us via email, email@example.com, or call us toll-free at 888-718-4663).
 Special pricing is available for small groups and co-cops.

 Do I have to buy textbooks?